I've always needed

 I grew up wanting to understand how things actually work.
 So I studied physics.
 But equations weren't enough.
 I needed the human stories underneath the data, the people living inside the systems.
 So I became a journalist.
 I invited myself into strangers' homes.
 I went to uncomfortable places.
 I asked uncomfortable questions.
 Because understanding the world from a distance was never going to be enough for me.

-For a few years I stepped away from my own journalism to build Kizaya, a podcast production company.
-It started because brands came knocking after Un Poco de Contexto took off.
-I got good at building shows for other people.
 But somewhere along the way I lost the thing I was actually built for, which is making sense of the world.
 So I'm back.
 And I'm not going anywhere.